 My husband’s birthday is in September, and naturally, always falls around a Texas football game.
 Luckily for me, Texas football is one of his favorite things in the world, so birthday party themes for him are a cinch.
 (The part I can’t control is if Texas wins or not, which fortunately or unfortunately depending on the year, will make or break his birthday party — this year we were not so lucky.)

 But alas, this year we had a little football viewing get together for his birthday, and we needed some Longhorn-themed elements.
-I found this delicious looking recipe on Pinterest, and since my husband loves bacon, I had to give it a try.
-The recipe is called "The King" Cupcakes, and can be found here at The Disney Diner.
-Basically, it's a chocolate fudge cupcake filled with banana cream, topped with peanut butter frosting, caramelized bacon crumbled on top, with a chocolate garnish.
+I found this recipe for Chocolate Cupcakes with Peanut Butter Bacon Frosting from Lena’s Lunchbox, and since my husband loves bacon, I had to give it a try.
 And yes, they were exactly as good as they sound and look (see below).